ianhandel/epidemr/README.md

 It also provides 'tidying' functions to convert output to dataframes and provides simple plotting methods.

 ## Currently in development
-...so if you use it check it against the underlying functions it calls!
+... so if you use it check it against the underlying functions it calls!

 ## But functions in draft so far...